 Voices of the Valley is a narrative multimedia project that provides people from our own Rogue Valley communities, especially the most vulnerable populations, an opportunity to share stories of how extreme weather and climate change is affecting their physical and mental health, their work, and their home life.
-A series of mini-documentary interviews will be featured on SOCAN’s website as well as at public screenings, and narrative photo displays will tour our public libraries and region.
+The project includes a series of mini-documentary interviews that can be viewed as a full documentary (68 minutes) or individually.
+Additionally there is a series of narrative photo displays, available for exhibition.

 The goals of this project are two-fold: first, to give an opportunity for people of the Rogue Valley in Oregon the chance to voice their concerns about climate change; secondly, to have their stories raise awareness and make an impact on their fellow citizens in a way that is direct, real and applicable to their own lives.